delphicventurescode/mjolnir_poeto_book_series/README.md

 https://leanpub.com/japanese_poets_society_esperanto

 Please consider supporting LeanPub, a Canada-based book publisher, and also our project by purchasing one of our books.

+(*) LA POEMARO DE LA SOCIETO DE MORTINTAJ JAPANAJ POETOJ: Kolekto de poemoj - a book of poems in Esperanto // available on Amazon here: https://tinyurl.com/ypk2ersf
+(*) Serenading Peaks: Echoes from the Plateau : Haikus of India's Timeless Monuments // available on Amazon // Just search for Manikutty and the title of the book in the search box on Amazon
+(*) Peak Encounters: Whispers from the Plateau - Haikus on India's Historic Gems
 ---

 This repository contains information about the Mjolnir_Poeto book series.